greglueck/nydays-geolocation/README.md

 ```
 $ python annotate.py -r <raw-file> -a <annotated-file> [--geocoder <service>] \
-  [--email <email>] [--limit <number>] [--delete-changed] [--delete-missing]
+  [--email <email>] [--limit <number>]
 ```

-The `<raw-file>` is the pathname to the JSON file downloaded from Google takeout, and the `<annotated-file>` is the pathname to the annotated JSON file which the utility either creates or updates.
+The `<raw-file>` is the pathname to the JSON file exported from Google Timeline, and the `<annotated-file>` is the pathname to the annotated JSON file which the utility either creates or updates.
 The first time you run this utility, it creates an annotated file with data from the raw file.
 The expectation is that you save the annotated file and periodically update it as you collect more location data on your mobile device.

-After your mobile device collects more location data, you can download it via Google takeout and run the "annotate.py" utility again with the newly downloaded raw JSON file.
+After your mobile device collects more location data, you can export the Timeline data again and run the "annotate.py" utility again with the newly exported raw JSON file.
 The utilility will compare the content from `<raw-file>` to the content from `<annotated-file>` and identify the new location data.
 The utility then annotates only this new data and updates `<annotated-file>`.

-When you run "annotate.py" a second (or subsequent) time, it may identify old entries from `<annotated-file>` that are no longer in the new `<raw-file>` or old entries from `<annotated-file>` that have changed in the new `<raw-file>`.
-This can happen if Google decides to delete or change some historical data from your timeline.
-In this case you can use either the `--delete-changed` or `--delete-missing` options.
-The `--delete-changed` option removes all entries from `<annotated-file>` that are different in `<raw-file>`.
-As a result, those entries from `<raw-file>` are annotated and added to `<annotated-file>` thus replacing the previous annotated entries.
-The `--delete-missing` option removes entries from `<annotated-file>` that are missing in `<raw-file>`.
-As a result, those entries are removed from your geolocation history.

 The `--geocoder` option allows you to select a reverse geocoding service to translate the latitude / longitude coordinates to a US state.
 The default